Atari 8-bit computers: Sweet/Liz project

 Though planning an extensive advertising campaign for 1980, Atari found difficult competition from Commodore, Apple, and Tandy.
 By mid-1981, it had reportedly lost $10 million on sales of $10–13 million from more than 50,000 computers.
+Atari benefited in 1982 from the rapid growth of the home market, with its computer sales quadrupling to $300 million.
+The division remained unprofitable, however, with losses of $25 to $50 million.

 In 1982, Atari started the Sweet 8 (also called Liz NY) and Sweet 16 projects to create new machines that were easier to build and less costly to produce.
 Atari ordered a custom 6502 with logic to disable the clock signal, called HALT, which ANTIC uses to shut off the CPU to access the data/address bus.
 This "SALLY" CPU was incorporated into late-production 400 and 800 models, all XL/XE models, and the Atari 5200 and Atari 7800 consoles.

 Mirroring the 400/800, two systems were planned, the 1000 with 16 KB and the 1000X with 64 KB, each expandable via a Parallel Bus Interface slot on the back of the machine.